-- Crispy on the outside and soft on the inside
+- Crispy on the outside and tender in the middle

 - Easy to make